Christopher Evans (outlaw): George Sontag's confession

 According to George's testimony, upon entering the express car it occurred to him that there might be two messengers in the car due to the amount of valuable cargo present.
-So when the first messenger came up to him, he yelled, “Tell your partner to come out!
-What do you think you're doing?”
-The messenger then turned back, “Come on Fred,” he called, “they know you're in there.”
+When the first messenger came up to him, he yelled, "Tell your partner to come out!
+What do you think you're doing?"
+The messenger then turned back, "Come on Fred," he called, "they know you're in there."

 After the partner came out, George told John to bring the engineer to the side of the train and to keep watch while he searched the messengers.
 After finding them unarmed he ordered them to unlock the safe.
 The messenger made the excuse that the explosion had caused him to lose his keys.
 George cocked the hammer of his gun and told him he had two seconds to find them.
 After the messenger unlocked the safe, he began taking out the packages of money himself when George pushed him out of the way and put what he thought most valuable into a sack bag.

 Just as George was getting ready to leave, he noticed a smaller safe covered in debris.
 After ordering the messenger to open it, he replied that it had a time lock.
 After George saw he was telling the truth, he had the messenger throw the safe out of the car.
 He then jumped out with the messenger, expecting to blow open the smaller safe.
 However this had taken too much time and John told him that they'd been there too long.
 Still, George was eager to open the safe and replied, “Wait till I blow this.
 It has all the money.”
 John called out again from the front of the train, “Here comes the special train from Racine!”

 George stepped out from the train, looked back, and saw three men crawling around the end car.
 George and John fired their shotguns and the men retreated.
 Then, herding the train crew ahead of them, George and John started down the track running until they came within a short distance of the crossroad.
 So far, there was no sign of pursuit, so they stopped, told the men to go back, and advised the engineer to go back "dark".

 The moment the train vanished, the two started diagonally from the track across to the wagon road, leaving two plain paths in that direction.
 Upon reaching the road, they walked a hundred yards in the snow, deliberately making marks which could be followed.
 Abruptly they stepped into the ruts, where soft mud had melted the snow, and began to backtrack.